-Occasional required assignments: 1) do the Review Quiz and please catch up on the "math" you need for that including an understanding of log 10, In and exponential functions, and some algebra; we will come across problems that are easy to solve with 2 simultaneous equations, for example; 2) find (using PubMed) recent original research articles related to material covered in class and when assignment is posted. summarize one or two, in one paragraph.
-You can login to the BC library to access full text of published articles- learn how to do this ASAP.
-These will NOT be graded but your submission of the title and abstract along with your summary will be accounted for as a required assignment.
+Occasional required assignments: 1) do the Review Quiz and please catch up on the "math" you need for that including an understanding of log10, In and exponential functions, and some algebra; we will come across problems that are easy to solve with 2 simultaneous equations, for example; 2) find (using PubMed) recent original research articles related to material covered in class when assignment is posted.
+Summarize one or two, in one paragraph according to details later.
+You can login to the BC library to access full text of published science journal articles- learn how to do this ASAP.
+These summaries will NOT be graded but your submission of the title and abstract along with your summary will be accounted for as a required assignment.
 You will receive a grade of INC if these assignments are not handed in; 3) calculate and hand in a titration curve including an example of the calculations, for a weak acid with strong base and weak base with strong acid, when we cover that topic in class.
-Details when the assignment is posted; 4) Create your own set of test questions to share with the class to help with studying.
+Details when the assignments are posted; 4) Create your own set of test questions to share with the class to help with studying.
 I will also be posting old exam questions.

-Grading/Exam Schedule (tentative) Dates subject to change: Exam I: Sept.
-30; Exam II: Nov.
-4; Final Exam Dec.
-16. I may give some shorter quizzes on other dates as announced in advance.
+Grading/Exam Schedule (tentative) Dates subject to change: Exam I: March 9; Exam II: April 6 or 13; Final Exam week after reading day, May 19-25.
+I may give some shorter quizzes on other dates as announced in advance.

 Exams will have T/F, multiple choice, fill-in type questions to test your factual and conceptual understanding.
 I may use individual live questioning if too many problems arise with remote testing procedures or issues about cheating arise.